 The 22 monitored rivers listed in Table 4 include all Lake Champlain tributaries larger than 100 km2 in drainage area with the exception of the LaChute Creek (702 km2).
 Twenty-one monitored tributaries have flow gauges operated by the U.S. Geological Survey or the Quebec Ministry of Sustainable Development, Environment, and Parks.
 The LaChute Creek (New York) does not have a flow gage station with publicly available data.
 In 2017, operation of the Stevens Brook USGS gauging station located on Kellogg Rd in St. Albans was discontinued.
 Previous evaluations had demonstrated that other gauges operating in the area (Jewett Brook, Mill Brook, and Lake St) could be used to provide flow information for Stevens Brook, allowing re-allocation of funding to support critical gauges in other parts of the state network.
-Stage-discharge rating curves and final flow data are being developed for the Lake Street gauge, which came on line in 2017.
-Once these are finalized, VT DEC can develop a simple or multiple linear regression model on contemporaneous flow data to estimate flows at Kellogg Rd using one or more local gauges.
-This process of reconstructing a flow time series of 2017 should be completed by mid- 2019.
+Stage-discharge rating curves and final flow data are being developed for the Lake Street gauge, which came online in 2017.
+Once these are finalized, VTDEC can develop a simple or multiple linear regression model on contemporaneous flow data to estimate flows at Kellogg Rd using one or more local gauges.